nikitavoloboev/data/docs/package-managers/nix/nix.md

 - [nix-your-shell](https://github.com/MercuryTechnologies/nix-your-shell) - Nix and nix-shell wrapper for shells other than bash.
 - [Flake Templates](https://github.com/JonathanLorimer/templates) - Opinionated collection of flakes starter projects for different languages.
 - [Tidying up your $HOME with Nix (2023)](https://juliu.is/tidying-your-home-with-nix/) ([Lobsters](https://lobste.rs/s/jbjytb/tidying_up_your_home_with_nix))
+- [Snowfall Lib](https://github.com/snowfallorg/lib) - Unified configuration for systems, packages, modules, shells, templates, and more with Nix Flakes.